 As social housing providers, our first priority is the people we provide homes to.

-Whilst official figures show that social housing has better standards than other tenures, the shocking images and accounts of some residents living in unacceptable conditions make clear that there is more work and change for all social housing providers to deliver.
+The shocking images and accounts of some residents living in unacceptable conditions show that there is more work and change for all social housing providers to deliver.
 The death of Awaab Ishak, due to the horrendous conditions he and his family endured, must never be repeated.
 Each of our members is committed to learning the lessons of this tragedy and making change happen.

 Together, G15 members are clear that our commitment is that all the homes we provide must be safe, warm, and dry.

-But to move faster and do more to improve the conditions of the homes we provide, there must be recognition of the challenges we and other social housing providers face.
+But to move faster and do more to improve the conditions of the homes we provide, we have to recognise the challenges we and other social housing providers face.
 By doing so, we can then think about what can be done to address this, including how the government can play its role too.

-Today, we are calling for the government to work with us to support not-for-profit social housing providers in meeting our commitment by announcing in the Spring Budget:
+We are calling for the government to work with us to support not-for-profit social housing providers in meeting our commitment by announcing:

 - A new fit for purpose Decent Homes Standard with funding to deliver.